eblerjana/genotyping-pipelines/benchmarking-pipeline/README.md

 reads: "reads.tsv"

-# PanGenie command.
-Different versions can be run by listing several commandlines.
+# PanGenie commands to be used for all versions < v3.0.0
 pangenie:
  pangenie.v100.subsample14: "singularity exec --bind /:/hilbert container-main.sif PanGenie" pangenie.v201.subsample5: "singularity exec --bind /:/hilbert eblerjana_eblerjana_pangenie-v2.1.0.sif PanGenie -a 5"

-# PanGenie command to be used for not yet released version of PanGenie (leave empty for now)
+# PanGenie command to be used for all PanGenie versions >= v3.0.0
 pangenie-modules: []

 # Downsampling coverages for leave-one-out experiment.
 If reads shall not be downsampled, leave empty.